Oath of office: Federal executive and legislative branch oaths

 In the United States, the oath of office for the President is specified in the Constitution (Article II, Section 1):

 The oath may be sworn or affirmed (in which case it is called an affirmation instead of oath).
 Although not present in the text of the Constitution, it is customary for modern presidents to say "So help me God" after the end of the oath.
 For officers other than the President, the expression "So help me God" is explicitly prescribed, but the Judiciary Act of 1789 also explains when it can be omitted (specifically for oaths taken by court clerks): "Which words, so help me God, shall be omitted in all cases where an affirmation is admitted instead of an oath."

 The Constitution (Article VI, clause 3) also specifies:

 At the start of each new U.S. Congress, in January of every odd-numbered year, newly elected or re-elected Members of Congress – the entire House of Representatives and one-third of the Senate – must recite an oath:

 This oath is also taken by the Vice President, members of the Cabinet, federal judges and all other civil and military officers and federal employees other than the President.

 Federal judiciary oaths

 In the United States, federal judges are required to take two oaths.
 The judicial oath is this:

 The other is the same oath that all other officers of the United States (save the President) take:

 Federal statute specifically says that the latter oath "does not affect other oaths required by law."

 Military oaths – federal and state

 The military oath is the same as the one taken by members of the Congress, judicial officers, and all other officers except for the President.
 Members of the United States National Guard, however, take an additional oath as well.

 State and local oaths

-The oaths of state and local officials are largely patterned on the federal oath of constitutional allegiance.
+The oaths of state and local officials are largely patterned on the federal oath of constitutional allegiance, with the addition of fidelity to the state constitution.
 An example would be the oath taken by all New York government officials:

+Territorial oaths

+The oath of territories of the United States are required to support the constitution.

+The example is taken by the Governor of Guam: